pypeit/PypeIt/doc/qa.rst

 There are generally a series of PNG files describing the analysis of the tilts of the arc lines.

-See :doc:`master_tilts` for a discussion of this QA.
+See :doc:`calibrations/master_tilts` for a discussion of this QA.

 Exposure QA